raddad772/raddad772.github.io/_posts/2022-09-03-timers-in-javascript.md

  - If you want to implement a "fast forward"-style button into your emulator, too bad for you, you get what you get.
 There's obviously ways around this, it's just that this timing is so inflexible
  - Sometimes, for unknown reasons, Chrome will just throttle the number of requestAnimationFrame() calls seemingly at random.
 This happened for me when I implemented line A12-watching on my NES.
 This is a bit expensive, but still well under 2% of total execution time.
 Still, it pushed my NES core from 60FPS to 40FPS (which is a big ? for me)

- All in all, the conventional wisdom isn't really that great if you want an accurate timing system.
+cAll in all, the conventional wisdom isn't really that great if you want an accurate timing system.

 ### Why not just use timers like a C++ programmer would?
- Good question!
+cGood question!
 It's made harder by the fact that, due to the threat of Spectre, browsers make timers have a resolution of close to ~4ms.
 It's possible to use...WAYS...to get around this.

  BUT.